 (3) Subsection (2) does not affect, as between the deceased tenant and the surviving tenant or tenants, any right (including, in particular, a right relating to a security bond) or liability of the deceased tenant existing immediately before the deceased tenant’s death.

-[Section 59B inserted by No. 60 of 2011 s.
+[Section 59B inserted: No. 60 of 2011 s.
 56.]

 59C.
 Recognition of certain persons as tenants